 This is a huge hurdle, because there has to be a level of trust that this touching and invasion of space will not be sexualized by training partners.
 I imagine this is probably the worst for the grappling arts.

 Make sure your club doesn't have any pinups or sexualized imagery of anyone, does not allow sexual jokes or horseplay or language, does not allow displays of affection such as kissing and whatnot even with couples on the floor and any inappropriate non-martial arts touching is completely unacceptable.
 Avoid all of that in your social media channels and advertising too (and they'll find it, believe me).

 I can hear men saying, "What, we can't have fun in the dojo?"
 Well, that's not fun for lots of women (including me), and if you want all those things, you won't have many women in your dojo!
 I certainly won't train with you.

-	Working on making sure your club is one in which women can trust that their personal space won't be inappropriately violated is a HUGE thing you can do, not just to attract, but to retain female students.
+Working on making sure your club is one in which women can trust that their personal space won't be inappropriately violated is a HUGE thing you can address to make your space female-friendly.
 If you're not sure if it's right or not, ask for assessments from women who are not your friends/family/students and don't have any incentive to tell you what you want to hear.

 It takes a lot of work to establish that trust with new students.
 Think about your training progression and curriculum and make sure you have that in mind when starting new students.